 MYTH 1: You cannot transfer Private Car No Claims Discount to a Traders Insurance

-MYTH 3: I have a van or car policy with comprehensive cover, this provides me the ability to drive any other car so I don’t need Motor Trade cover
+MYTH 3: I have a van or car policy with comprehensive cover, this provides me with the ability to drive any other car, so I don’t need Motor Trade cover

 MYTH 4: Motor Trade Road Risks Insurance covers theft of vehicles from a forecourt or premises